-Minerva Neurosciences is a clinical-stage biopharmaceutical company focused on the development and commercialization of a portfolio of product candidates to treat central nervous system (CNS) diseases.
-Our goal is to transform the lives of patients with improved therapeutic options and a patient-centric focus.
-Leveraging extensive domain expertise, we have identified and acquired or in-licensed a portfolio of development-stage proprietary compounds with innovative mechanisms of action.
-As we work to advance our current product pipeline, we plan to explore additional indications, identify new product candidates from our existing intellectual property, and acquire rights to additional promising product candidates with significant therapeutic potential.
-The Minerva Neurosciences executive management team includes globally recognized specialists in neuropsychiatric disease and commercialization of products addressing significant unmet medical needs.
+Minerva Neurosciences, Inc. is a clinical-stage biopharmaceutical company focused on the development of a portfolio of product candidates to treat central nervous system (CNS) diseases.
+Our goal is to transform the lives of patients with improved therapeutic options.
+Leveraging extensive domain expertise, we have identified and acquired or in-licensed a portfolio of development-stage proprietary compounds with what we believe contain innovative mechanisms of action.
+As we work to advance our current product pipeline, we plan to explore additional indications identify new product candidates from our existing intellectual property, and acquire rights to additional promising product candidates with significant therapeutic potential.
+Our executive management team includes globally recognized specialists in central nervous system diseases addressing significant unmet medical needs.

-The Minerva Neurosciences strategy is based on four key principles: unwavering commitment to neuropsychiatric patients, their families and communities; scientific rigor; continually leveraging patient and caregiver insights to drive scientific advancement; and an unparalleled commitment to integrity in all of our business dealings.
-As we work to advance our pipeline of products through clinical development and regulatory review, we will also selectively explore collaborations with leading pharmaceutical companies.
+Our strategy is based on the following key principles: innovative clinical development with a focus on mechanisms behind the disease, patient safety and compliance; scientific rigor; continually leveraging patient and caregiver insights to drive scientific advancement; and an unparalleled commitment to integrity in all of our business dealings.
+As we work to advance our pipeline of products through clinical development and regulatory review, we may also selectively explore collaborations with leading pharmaceutical companies.

 President and Chief Executive Officer

-Dr. Remy Luthringer has been involved in the development of more than 150 active molecules for clinical trials in the central nervous system.
-Dr. Luthringer served as Chief Medical Officer for Index Ventures, with a focus on investments in healthcare infrastructure.
+Dr. Remy Luthringer is the President and Chief Executive Officer of Minerva Neurosciences, Inc. He has been involved in the development of more than 150 active molecules for clinical trials in the central nervous system.
+Dr. Luthringer is an Advisor at Medicxi Ventures, formerly Index Ventures, a venture capital firm comprising all of the life sciences portfolio companies, funds and team from Index Ventures.
+Previously, he served as Chief Medical Officer for Index Ventures, with a focus on investments in healthcare infrastructure.
 He was also the head of the FORENAP Institute for Research in Neurosciences and Neuropsychiatry in France.
 Dr. Luthringer has extensive experience in clinical psychiatric practice and holds a PhD in neurosciences and clinical pharmacology.

 Prior to being named as Minerva Neurosciences' CFO, Mr. Race served as a consultant for the development of MIN-101 and MIN-117.
 He has previously served as Chief Executive Officer of Funxional Therapeutics Ltd., the lead program of which (FX125L) was acquired by Boehringer Ingelheim in 2012.
 He also served as Chief Financial Officer at PanGenetics B.V.
 He is a Fellow of the Chartered Institute of Management Accountants and earned his MBA from Durham University Business School.